nathanl/consolation/README.markdown

 - Supports all console methods [documented by Mozilla](https://developer.mozilla.org/en-US/docs/Web/API/console)
 - If any console method was overlooked, it will be delegated to the original console object (bypassing the `enabled` check)

-Tested in Chrome, Firefox and Safari.
-Works best in Chrome.
+Tested and works in Chrome, Firefox and Safari.
+Chrome gives the nicest stack traces.

 ## Try it out